Personal Injury Lawyer

 How do I get out of jury duty?

-Asked by Slim666 over 12 years ago
+Asked by Slim666 almost 13 years ago

 The bottom line is, if you don't feel you can be fair and impartial based on the facts of the case which the attorneys tell you about during jury selection, then you won't be on the jury.
 For example, if you're sitting on a car accident case and either you or somebody close to you in your life has been in a car accident and that experience would make it difficult for you to judge the facts of the case fairly, then you will be dismissed from the jury for cause.